Newer cholesterol drugs linked to reduced lung function

 Why long-term research matters

-But the University of South Australia has completed one of the world’s largest studies on drugs designed to treat cholesterol.
+In 2023, the University of South Australia completed one of the world’s most extensive studies on drugs designed to treat cholesterol.
 This study was also the first to compare these drugs to a range of clinical and heart and brain MRI biomarkers.

-They were found to correlate with higher BMI and body fat and reduced testosterone levels.
+They were found to correlate with higher BMI and body fat, as well as reduced testosterone levels.

 For both men and women, reduced testosterone can lead to low sex drive, lack of energy and reduced strength, muscle tone and bone mass.
 Testosterone is also a primary factor in the health of the heart and blood vessels.